 The road to becoming a customer-centric enterprise is not always an easy one.

 For many enterprises, legacy data management solutions are holding them back.
 These systems cannot provide access to the robust, comprehensive, and organized data needed to truly understand customers and generate new insights.

-When your data management system fails to connect internal, external, and third party data in real time, and in a way that automatically links the data together, the obstacles to growth include:
+When your data management system fails to provide connected customer data in real time, the obstacles to growth include:

 - Limiting the attributes in your customer profiles, which are vital for hyper-personalized engagement

 - Requiring cumbersome integrations with external or third-party data, which prevents your enterprise from scaling quickly or limiting your customer 360 profile